AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-ad-hoc.md

   </tr>
   <tr>
    <td>Planned Completion Date</td>
    <td> <p>You can manually set the Planned Completion Date to a date of your choosing.
-If you do not set the Planned Completion Date, <span>Workfront</span>&nbsp;sets it automatically.
+If you do not set the Planned Completion Date, Workfront&nbsp;sets it automatically.
 When set automatically, the Planned Completion Date is:&nbsp;Planned Start Date + Duration</p> <p>For more information, see the following articles:</p>
     <ul>
      <li> <p><a href="../../../manage-work/tasks/task-information/task-planned-completion-date.md" class="MCXref xref">Overview of the task Planned Completion Date</a> </p> </li>
      <li> <p><a href="../../../manage-work/projects/planning-a-project/project-planned-completion-date.md" class="MCXref xref">Set the project Planned Completion Date</a> </p> </li>